Khibiny Mountains: Geography

-Khibiny mountains are mostly uninhabited, except for one of the world's richest mineral quarries.
+The Khibiny Mountains are mostly uninhabited, except for one of the world's richest mineral quarries.
 One of the minerals discovered there is reported to have a potential as a nuclear waste radioactivity absorbent.
 By the foot of the massif the cities of Apatity and Kirovsk are situated.

 Climate

 Khibiny have an Arctic-moderate climate, with an average winter temperature of −5 °C (23 °F).
 However, the temperature can potentially drop to −30 °C (−22 °F) during the night.
 The Gulf Stream, which brings warmer water to the Kolsky Peninsula from the north, moderates the climate, making it slightly warmer than other Arctic regions.